TopTecShare/ERC-1155-template/README.md

 # ERC 1155 NFT Smart-Contract Template

 Use this contract for saving gas fees on Ethereum 10k PFP NFT launches.
-Batch-mint, batch-transfer, extensibility!

 ## Functions